TheFrenchGhosty/wiki.thefrenchghosty.me/docs/linux/vulnerable-luks-setup.md

+# How to check if you are running a vulnerable LUKS setup (LUKS key derivation function)

 ## Context

 On 2023-04-17 [a report](https://nantes.indymedia.org/posts/87395/une-lettre-divan-enferme-a-la-prison-de-villepinte-perquisitions-et-disques-durs-dechiffres/) (in french) came out that said that someone had its LUKS encrypted drive decrypted by the police (even though he was using a long password).